dalyndalton/WebCrawler/doc/Plan.md

 *   **Validate** that your submission is complete and correct by cloning it to a new location on your computer and re-running it.
     *   Run through your test cases to avoid nasty surprises.

+If you're reading this it has been properly deployed.
 ## Phase 6: Maintenance